eshimel/myJournal_frontend/README.md

 As a user, I need to delete entries, so that I can have the satisfaction that mirrors ripping pages out of a paper  journal.

+As a user, I can rate my day, so that I can track how I'm feeling.
 Next Phase User Stories

-As a user, I can rate my day, so that I can track how I'm feeling.

-As a user, I can look up past rates, so that I refer to past days.
+As a user, I can look up a chart of past rate my days, so that I more easily refer to past days.
 #Wireframes and Supporting Images

 ##Why "small" apps are awesome!